20 Indian Baby Food Recipes for 1-Year-Old

 4. Avoid Adding Excess Salt, Fat, Spices, and Sugar

-These ingredients may cause health issues in the long run, so only use how much is needed in the dish.
+These ingredients may cause health issues in the long run, so only use as much as is needed in the dish.
 Additionally, your child cannot handle as much spice as you can, so bear in mind his tastes when cooking.

 5. Supervise Your Child During Mealtimes